mslhii/offlinetwitter/README.md

 The current version as is tests SMS functionality and integration into the UI.

-Features to be added:
+V1 Features to be added:
-Internal SQLite DB to store SMS to be used (also as a backup copy of SMS data) Notification detection
 SMS sorting by notifications/actual texts
+Messages implementation needs to be finished
+UI implementation to mimic Twitter

+V2 Features to be added:
+Internal SQLite DB to store SMS to be used (also as a backup copy of SMS data) Notification detection (Any version not KitKat and above, thanks Google) Caching once internet connection is reached?

 Some good docs are here:
 https://support.twitter.com/articles/14589-getting-started-with-twitter-via-sms